+He has worked extensively as a pianist and organist but has been a freelance conductor for the past thirty years, working with many of the top orchestras in the country, including the Philharmonia, Bournemouth Symphony Orchestra, City of London Sinfonia, London Mozart Players and the New London Sinfonia, which he founded.
 In 1991 he was appointed Assistant Director of Music and Chorus Master of the D’Oyly Carte Opera Company.
 He then worked for them as Guest Conductor, performing all the major G & S works, together with Die Fledermaus and Orpheus in the Underworld, throughout the UK.
 In 1994 he was appointed Musical Director of European Chamber Opera and took up a similar post with Opera Holland Park in 1996.
-He has also conducted extensively for Travelling Opera with repertoire including Carmen, Don Giovanni, La Traviata, Rigoletto, Magic Flute, Barber of Seville, La Bohème, Tosca, Madam Butterfly and Un Ballo in Maschera, performing in Singapore, Hong Kong, France, Italy, Barbados, and the USA.
-Other engagements have included a return visit to the Barbados Opera Festival, a performance of Beethoven's Ninth Symphony with the Philharmonia and a series of concerts with the London Mozart Players as part of their 50th Anniversary.
-This included a world premiere of Michael Nyman's Suite from Drowning by Numbers.
-David has also worked as Musical Director in the West End for Raymond Gubbay in the highly successful D’Oyly Carte production of The Pirates of Penzance at the Queen’s Theatre.
-He is currently Musical Director of the Southampton Philharmonic Society, Basingstoke Choral Society, the Occam Singers and the Croydon Philharmonic Choir.
+He also conducted extensively for Travelling Opera with repertoire including Carmen, Don Giovanni, La Traviata, Rigoletto, Magic Flute, Barber of Seville, La Bohème, Tosca, Madam Butterfly and Un Ballo in Maschera, performing in Singapore, Hong Kong, France, Italy, Barbados, and the USA.

+In 2002 he became director of music of the Surrey Festival Choir, founded by Vaughan Williams, a post he held for five years.
+He is currently Musical Director of the Southampton Philharmonic Society, Basingstoke Choral Society and the Croydon Philharmonic Choir.